ConservationMetrics/superset-deployment/README.md

 This `superset-deployment` helps you deploy Superset for production using **docker compose**.

+It also takes an opinionated approach that it will be deployed with:
+- Auth0 login
+- Postgresql for the database
+- Redis for the cache

 ## Hardware & Infrastructure

 Superset is a multi-container deployment, comprising